rohitwho/Fit-Zone/README.md

 WHEN I click the “Learn More” button for the Ideal Weight Calculator THEN I am redirected to a page with the calculator to input my gender and height to receive an output of an ideal weight

+## APIs used

+- Fitness Calculator
+- Fitness by ninja
+- New York Timez
+- Youtube

 ## Contributors

 Rohit Nayyar - rohitwho